Learn how to make dyed pumpkin seeds for colorful fall discovery bottles.

-These colorful, fun discovery bottles were inspired by last year’s pumpkin seed names.
+These colorful, fun discovery bottles were inspired by our pumpkin seed names.
 I loved loved loved how the dyed pumpkin seeds turned out, and I knew I wanted to do more with them!
-This post is part of Preschool Inspirations’ Discovery Bottles Blog Hops!

 Since I didn’t have many colorful pumpkin seeds leftover from last year, the kiddo helped me make some more.
 It’s a super easy process, and the seeds didn’t take long to dry.